VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/ieee-2030_5-agent/ieee-2030_5-agent.rst

 The IEEE 2030.5 Agent (IEEE2030_5 in the VOLTTRON repository) implements a IEEE 2030.5 server that receives HTTP `POST`/`PUT` requests from IEEE 2030.5 devices.
-The requests are routed to the IEEE 2030.5 Agent over the VOLTTRON message bus by VOLTTRON's Master Web Service.
+The requests are routed to the IEEE 2030.5 Agent over the VOLTTRON message bus by VOLTTRON's Platform Web Service.
 The IEEE 2030.5 Agent returns an appropriate HTTP response.
 In some cases (e.g., DERControl requests), this response includes a data payload.

 The IEEE 2030.5 Agent maps IEEE 2030.5 resource data to a VOLTTRON IEEE 2030.5 data model based on SunSpec, using block